 the customer's problem regarding employment addresses a substantial impediment to employment that is new and distinct from that condition addressed in the original IPE;

-the customer has a new vocational goal that would require extensive additional training;
+the customer has a new vocational goal that would require extensive additional training; or

-provision of post-closure services will exceed 12 months; or
+provision of post-closure services will exceed 12 months.

-the customer's case has been closed for more than one program year quarter from the quarter that the case was closed.

 If the customer requires only limited services to maintain, regain, or advance in employment (when the lack of advancement is due to the disability), use post-closure services.
 See B-504: Amending the IPE.

 If the customer requires more complex and comprehensive services, open a new case.
 See B-202: Initial Contact and B-203: Application to open the case in the same way as for any other applicant for services.

-If the case was successfully closed within the past 12 months, the VR counselor obtains approval from the VR manager before opening a new case.

-If the customer will be reapplying for services and the paper case file is still at a VR field office other than where the customer is applying, the closed case file must be mailed to the receiving office within three days of the request.
+If the customer will be reapplying for services, the office that will be serving the customer can request the paper case file; , the closed case file must be mailed to the receiving office within three days of the request to ensure timely processing of the case.

 For more information on paper case files and records management, see D-300: Records Management.